gost/docs/gost_raspberrypi.md

 Check version of your Raspberry Pi:

 This document is written for Raspian Jessie.
-If your're lucky it also works on other operating systems.
+If you're lucky it also works

+on other operating systems.

 ```
 pi@raspberrypi:~ $ lsb_release -a